Arjunish/Stanfordprogress/README.md

-Currently:
-Graphs combination of two sine graphs
+Analyzing difference resonances and frequencies by plotting combined sine graphs